joaowenzel/grain_tracking/README.md

 bars to the magnitude of velocity, which can be measured using the radial scale along the 80◦ line.

-Note: You can change the number of angular mesh elements by setting the `intervalAng` variable in the `HistAndPolarHist` function.
+Note: You can change the number of angular mesh elements by setting the variable `intervalAng` in the function `HistAndPolarHist`.

 ## Lagrangian approch